 Offers for the Discover it® Business Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-Here’s What We Know about Capital One’s Merger With Discover
+Timeline of Capital One’s Merger With Discover

 Capital One and Discover first announced plans to merge in early 2024, with Capital One set to acquire Discover in an all-stock deal valued at $35.3 billion.
 Over the following months, the merger progressed through the regulatory process, clearing key milestones, including approval from the Delaware State Bank Commissioner in December 2024.

 It also passed broader governmental scrutiny when the U.S. Department of Justice declined to challenge the deal in April 2025.
 On May 18, 2025, the merger was officially approved, and Discover Bank is now part of Capital One.
+A little over a year later, on July 27, 2026, Discover accounts began migrating to Capital One, though this process will last through 2027.

 overhead view of a hand putting a credit card into a card reader for payment